MaxITService/Console2Ai/readme.md

 Once installed, you have a few ways to interact with Console2Ai-transcript:

 1.  **The `Alt+C` Hotkey (Command Suggestion)** 🔥
-    This will replace your command with AI's suggestion after a while
+    This will replace your current text that you have typed in the console with AI's suggestion after a while.
+(Your text will be deleted and a command that resembles your text will appear instead)

     a.  **Standard Query:**
         Type your question, command fragment, or error message into the PowerShell prompt.